Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 17
-## 17] Extract all IP addresses from files that start with “access.log” printing one IP address per line.
+> Extract all IP addresses from files that start with “access.log” printing one IP address per line.

 ```
 grep -ro ^[0-9.]*